xmaptools/Documentation/tutorials.md

      - Select any map of the structural formula of biotite.
      - In the menu select Modules > Data Vizualisation.
      - Display XMg vs TI_M2 and adjust the display by zooming on the figure.
-     - Select a ROI using the button “Polygon”  available in “Explore”How many groups of biotite can be identified?
+     - Select a ROI using the button "Polygon"  available in "Explore"How many groups of biotite can be identified?
      - Close the Data Vizualisation module to resume XMapTools.
 4. Generate a ternary plot for plagioclase:
      - Select any map of the structural formula of plagioclase.
      - In the menu select Modules > Data Vizualisation.
-     - Select “Ternary” plot and the following variables: Xab for X , Xsan for Y and Xan for Z.
+     - Select "Ternary" plot and the following variables: Xab for X , Xsan for Y and Xan for Z.
-     - Use the “Polygon” tool  to identify pixels locations and to find mixing pixels.
+     - Use the "Polygon" tool  to identify pixels locations and to find mixing pixels.
      - Close the Data Vizualisation module to resume XMapTools.
 5. Identify mixing pixels using intensity maps:
      - Select any intensity map in the primary tree menu.
      - In the menu select Modules > Data Vizualisation.
      - Display a binary diagram Al vs Mg.
-     - Use the “Polygon” tool  to identify the minerals and the mixing pixels between them -Close the Data Vizualisation module to resume XMapTools.
+     - Use the "Polygon" tool  to identify the minerals and the mixing pixels between them
+     - Close the Data Vizualisation module to resume XMapTools.
 6. You can also generate the same plot using quantitative data (e.g. merged map) to notice the differences with intensity maps.
 It should be kept in mind that intensity maps are uncorrected for ZAF effects!